povman/crudclassgenerator/README.md

 1. crud.class.php
 2. connect.class.php

-These files mentioned above is on [link to Repository](https://github.com/povman/crud) and this tool is to be used with these mentioned files.
+These files mentioned above are on [link to Repository](https://github.com/povman/crud) and this tool is to be used with these mentioned files.
-But this repository have just the CRUD class generator.
+But on this repository just have the CRUD class generator.

 You can see working on [https://fabiomoraes.sisdigital.com.br/crud_creator/](https://fabiomoraes.sisdigital.com.br/crud_creator/)